15 Amazing Facts About Venus Williams

 13. Venus Williams is the oldest woman on the WTA tour.

 When it comes to age, it’s nothing but a number when considering the storied career of Venus Williams.
-At 41 years old, Williams is still going strong and defying the odds by continuing to compete at the sport’s highest level.
+At 42 years old, Williams is still going strong and defying the odds by continuing to compete at the sport’s highest level.
 Currently, she’s the oldest player on the WTA ranking list.
-Amazingly, Williams has won at one WTA match in 28 consecutive seasons.
+Amazingly, Williams won at one WTA match in 28 consecutive seasons.
 Her on-the-court dexterity combined with her longevity makes her an all-time great in the sport.

 While Williams has dominated the courts at Wimbledon and the U.S. Open, she has never won the French Open or the Australian Open.
 In the French Open, she made it to the finals in 2002 but lost to her sister.
 In the Australian Open, she made appearances at the event to date but lost in the final round on two occasions.
-When considering her immense accomplishments, the fact that Williams never won a French or an Australian Opens are mere footnotes in a remarkable career.
+When considering her immense accomplishments, the fact that Williams never won a French or an Australian Opens is a mere footnote in a remarkable career.

 15. Venus Williams has nine siblings.

 While Venus and Serena are both global icons, they have several other half-siblings who are not in the tennis game: Isha, an attorney; Lyndrea, a fashion merchandiser; and the late Yetunde Price are Oracene Price’s daughters from a previous marriage.
 In 2003, Yetunde was tragically shot and killed at the age of 31.
 She had worked as the personal assistant to both Venus and Serena, who established the Yetunde Price Resource Center—a Compton-based nonprofit organization that “collaborates with partner organizations to offer trauma-informed programs that promote individual and community-wide healing and resiliency”—to honor their sister’s memory.